FAQ's about Permanent Hair Removal

 Tell me more about Multipulse/Microflash Thermolysis

-Thermolysis is a procedure that uses alternating current to produce a short wave radio wave.
+Thermolysis is a procedure that uses alternating current to produce a short-wave radio wave.
 Radio waves are sound waves, thus they vibrate.
 When we insert a tiny probe into a hair follicle that is actively growing, it will be moist and have water molecules that are vibrated by the release of the radio wave.
-The vibration of the molecules produces heat from the friction and this heat is enough to cauterize (burn) the inside of the hair follicle, permanently destroying it.
-The treatment is most effective on actively, growing, follicles which is why it is important to treat the new hairs as they emerge.
-The "Multipulse" is a delivery system controlled by a computer in the epilation machine we use.
-Distorted follicles used to be a problem, but with the new, flexible, rounded tip Ballet needles, the follicle is straightened so that the entire length can be treated at once.
-The "Microflash" refers to the speed of the pulse.
-The older machines delivered thermolysis current measured in tenths of seconds.
-The new machines deliver current in 10,000ths of a second.
-This means that every level of the hair follicle receives the ideal intensity in the correct little pulses, so that the treatment is as comfortable as can be while delivering a lethal dose of current to the hair follicle.
-There is no sensation afterward either.
+The vibration of the molecules produces heat from the friction between the molecules, and this heat is enough to permanently destroy the lining of the hair follicle.
+The treatment is most effective on actively, growing, follicles, which is why it is important to treat emerging hair as soon as it appears.

 Top